By Heather Rhoades

 Be sure to water evenly and make sure the beans receive 2 inches of rain per week.
 Butter beans do not grow well in dry conditions.
 But also be aware that too much water will cause the bean pods to be stunted.
 Good drainage is also essential to healthy butter bean growth.

 You should be harvesting butter beans when the pods are plump with the beans but still bright green.
-Fresh butter beans are supposed to be harvested somewhat immature for eating so that the butter beans.
+Fresh butter beans are supposed to be harvested somewhat immature for eating so that the butter beans tender.
 If you plan on growing butter beans next year from some of the seeds, allow a few pods to turn brown before harvesting and save those fore next year.